 3. Transportation Reconnection Projects

-A transportation reconnection project is a planning or capital construction project that addresses a transportation barrier—defined as built infrastructure such as highways, transit lines, rail lines, or other surface transportation facilities that limit mobility, access, or economic development.
+A transportation reconnection project is a planning or capital construction project that addresses a transportation barrier—defined as built infrastructure such as highways, transit lines, rail lines, or other surface transportation facilities that limits mobility, access, or economic development.
 Transportation reconnection projects aim to remove, retrofit, mitigate, or replace these transportation barriers in order to expand community connectivity and improve lives.

 If you are not sure your project qualifies as a transportation reconnection project, we encourage you to submit the Expression of Interest form so our team can assess whether your project qualifies.